History of Crystal Palace F.C.: Rising through the divisions (1958–73)

-The 1958–59 season began a period of change with Arthur Wait taking control of the club as chairman, and the league was restructured with Palace playing in the new Fourth Division.
+The 1958–59 season began a period of change with Arthur Wait taking control of the club as chairman, and the Football League was restructured with Palace playing in the new Fourth Division.
 This new division had been formed with the merging of the clubs in the bottom half of the Third Division South with those in the bottom half of the Third Division North.
 Palace had failed to qualify for the new Third Division, falling outside the top twelve finish required by two places.
-Palace's first season in the Fourth Division saw them finish seventh, with the club faring slightly worse the following season with an eighth place finish.
+Palace's first season in the Fourth Division saw them finish seventh, with the club faring slightly worse the following campaign with an eighth-place finish.
 Wait appointed the ex-Tottenham manager Arthur Rowe in April 1960 and the club then enjoyed a successful 1960–61 season, finishing second behind league newcomers Peterborough United who thus matched Palace's 1920–21 achievement of winning a championship in their inaugural league season.
 Palace also set Fourth Division records for the highest average attendance of 19,092, and the highest attendance at an individual match; 37,774 for the Good Friday game at Selhurst Park against Millwall.
 Surrey-born Johnny Byrne scored 31 of Palace's 110 goals that season, and his strike partner Roy Summersby contributed 25 as the club moved up to the Third Division.

 Palace finished fifteenth in the Third Division at the end of the 1961–62 season.
 In November 1961, Byrne was called up to the England national team despite playing outside the top two divisions at the time, one of only five players ever to achieve this.
 He played the whole of the 1–1 draw against Northern Ireland, part of the 1962 British Home Championship, at Wembley Stadium.
 After international recognition, the West Ham manager Ron Greenwood paid a transfer fee of £65,000, including ex-Palace striker Ron Brett in exchange, to take "Budgie" to the Hammers in March 1962.
 This was a record fee between two British clubs at the time.
-Byrne left Palace having scored 96 goals for the club, then a post-war record.
+Byrne left Palace having scored 95 goals for the club, then a post-war record.

-On Wednesday 18 April 1962, Palace achieved distinction when the great Real Madrid team of that era made their first ever appearance in London in a friendly match at Selhurst Park to celebrate the opening of the club's new floodlights, and it was only two weeks before they were due to play Benfica in the European Cup final.
+On Wednesday 18 April 1962, Palace achieved distinction when the great Real Madrid team of that era made their first ever appearance in London in a friendly match at Selhurst Park to celebrate the opening of the club's new floodlights, and it was only two weeks before the Spanish giants were due to play Benfica in the European Cup final.
 Madrid beat Palace 4–3 in a thrilling match.
-Arthur Rowe resigned as Palace manager due to health reasons in December 1962 and the club appointed former player Dick Graham to replace him.
-The 1962–63 season saw the club finish eleventh, before gaining promotion to the Second Division the following season after finishing second behind Coventry City on goal average.
+Arthur Rowe resigned as Palace manager for health reasons in December 1962, and the club appointed former player Dick Graham to replace him.
+The 1962–63 season saw the club finish eleventh, before gaining promotion to the Second Division the following season, after finishing second behind Coventry City on goal average.